 What Is Intermittent Fasting?

-The 5:2 diet is considered a variant of intermittent fasting, the practice of abstaining from calories for periods of time anywhere from 12 hours to days at a time.
+The 5:2 diet is a method of intermittent fasting — the practice of abstaining from calories on a structured schedule, usually for periods of 12 to 24 hours.

 Pros and Cons of the 5:2 Diet